bamboohorseking/INDE577/README.md

 ### Student Name: Shiyuan wang
 ### Instructor Name: Randy R. Davila
 ### Introduction:
 This Github Repository includes all files and code for the projetc of course INDE577.
+(By the way, If you want to use my code, please STAR this repo!!!)

 ### Progamming Tool:
  + Python